mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 print(chat("What are the top 3 tourist attractions there?"))
 ```

-The Fireworks implementation is notably simpler than the Gemini version — the Chat Completions format uses standard dicts for messages rather than typed objects, which makes message history management straightforward.
+The Fireworks implementation is notably simpler than the Gemini version; the Chat Completions format uses standard dicts for messages rather than typed objects, which makes message history management straightforward.

 ## Multimodal Input: Analyzing Images